A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: Introduction

+which is of the form $N^2 H_N$.
+We conclude that our results describe the dynamics of atomic electrons at length scales of order $N^{-1}$ and time scales of order $N^{-2}$.
+The approximation is therefore quite crude.
+For instance in the Thomas-Fermi atom, most electrons are to be found at length scales of order $N^{-1/3}$, while the innermost electrons (K-shell, etc.) reside at length scales of order $N^{-1}$.

-One problem in the above model, as well as in the works \cite{LiebSimon1, LiebSimon2, Bach, Fefferman1, Fefferman2, GrafSolovej}, is that, as $N$ becomes large, relativistic effects should be taken into account.
-Indeed, a simple argument shows that the average speed of the innermost electron of an atom with atomic number $Z$ behaves like $Z \alpha$ (in units where the speed of light $c = 1$).
+One problem in the above physical model, as well as in the works \cite{LiebSimon1, LiebSimon2, Bach, Fefferman1, Fefferman2, GrafSolovej}, is that, as $N$ becomes large, relativistic effects should be taken into account.
+Indeed, a simple argument shows that the speeds of the innermost electrons are of order $N$.
 Another problem in applying the time-dependent Hartree-Fock theory to the dynamics of excited states is that the interaction with the radiation field is neglected.
-This interaction is responsible for the relaxation of excited states to the ground state of the molecule.
+This interaction is responsible for the relaxation of excited states to the ground state of the atom.

-A physical scenario that is quite different from the large atom or molecule described above is an interacting Fermi-gas confined to a box of fixed size.
+A somewhat different physical scenario is an interacting Fermi gas confined to a box of fixed size.
 As discussed in \cite{NarnhoferSewell, ElgartErdosSchleinYau}, the natural scaling in this situation may be viewed as a combination of mean-field and semiclassical scalings.
 This problem was first studied in \cite{NarnhoferSewell, Spohn}.
 The authors show that the limiting dynamics is governed by the Vlasov equation.
-These results were somewhat sharpened in \cite{ElgartErdosSchleinYau}, where the authors compare the Hamiltonian dynamics with the dynamics of the Hartree equation, and derive estimates on the rate of convergence.
+These results were sharpened in \cite{ElgartErdosSchleinYau}, where the authors compare the Hamiltonian dynamics with the dynamics of the Hartree equation, and derive estimates on the rate of convergence.

+A further, physically very different, scenario studied in the literature is an interacting Fermi gas in the weak coupling regime.
+Here the limiting dynamics is given by a nonlinear Boltzmann equation.
+See for instance \cite{ErdosSalmhoferYau2004}, in which a nonrigorous derivation is given for a model of interacting fermions on a lattice.